strudel-science/strudel-kit/docs/getting-started/4-customize-taskflow.md

 />
 ```

-Notice that we can access properties that aren't displayed in the main table.
+Notice that you can access properties that aren't displayed in the main table.
 Even though `SurfaceGravity` wasn't defined in the main table columns, it is still part of the underlying data so it is present in the internal task flow `state`.
 Also notice that the label can be any string you want, but the value must use the exact name of the property column in `planets.csv`.

 Next, add dynamic rows to the second `LabelValueTable`.
 Replace the section label "Property Group 2" with "Orbital Characteristics" and add dynamic data points for the other columns in `planets.csv`: